We take pleasure in creating innovative software that accomplishes tasks commonly deemed to require a human mind.

 We develop tools to simplify data conversion and project migration, especially for – but not limited to – computer-aided engineering (CAE).

-Not only are our tools able to recognize specific shapes and symbols.
-In Addition, they can deduce less obvious information from a drawing, e.g. the connectivity of its components from simple lines.
-In such a way, we are for example able to convert DXF drawings of wiring diagrams to an XML file for import in CAE applications, write wire lists etc.
+The tools we developed for Har-Tech recognize shapes and symbols in order to deduce information like the connectivity of its components from a simple drawing.
+They are thus able to convert DXF drawings of wiring diagrams to an XML file for import in CAE applications, write wire lists etc.

 1. Some graphical input is passed to the tool (for example DXF).